How to paint a radiator

 In a previous home, a lot of our walls were brilliant white, so we removed the radiators and sprayed them all white.
 If done well, you can get a good finish (no brush strokes!) however, we found it very hard to get an even coat.
 They looked fine whilst drying outside but when we rehung them, they appeared patchy and unfinished (even after multiple coats).
 You also have to remove the radiators for spraying, so you can do it in an open space and avoid drip marks, and quite frankly, I’d rather stick a fork in my eye.

-So, how to paint a radiator…
+How to paint a radiator:

 Tools: